 Setting namespaces for Datastore Queries

-In the Google Developers Console, you can set the namespace for Datastore queries.
+In the Google Cloud Platform Console, you can set the namespace for Datastore queries.

 If you don't want to use the default, select the namespace you want to use from the drop-down.